 All UK staff are employed by Liberty Specialty Markets Limited (LSML), an affiliated company.
-Employees are seconded to the Company from LSML.
-All European branch staff were transferred to Liberty Specialty Markets Europe S.A.R.L.
-(LSME) from LMIE in November 2017.
-The following amounts were incurred by the Company:
+All European are employed by Liberty Specialty Markets Europe S.A.R.L.
+(LSME).
+The following amounts were incurred by the Company for the staff seconded from LSML: